Not only because you need something, but because you have something to be thankful for.

 - 8am Join us as we celebrate the Resurrection on Bognor Regis seafront by the bandstand.

 BOGNOR REGIS CORPS BAND

 Bognor Regis Salvation Army band forms an integral element of the Salvation Army and its outreach to the wider community.
 The band provides music, including accompaniment for congregational singing, within the Salvation Army itself at most services.
 The band also provides a musical background and accompaniment at public events such as the Remembrance Service at the Town Hall each November, and is available to play at any event where it's contribution would be of benefit to the community.
 Christmas is a busy time for the band, playing Carols at the Town Centre, public events and bringing the Christmas spirit to many who will spend their time in care homes or other similar establishments.
 Salvation Army bands in general comprise Christian musicians who are happy to uses their skills as a means of ministry in a very practical way.
 The band at Bognor Regis currently has around 20 players comprising a mix of Salvationists and Christian friends.
-We also have a Brass Club where children over the age of 7 Years can learn to play a Brass instrument with a view to eventually becoming members of the main band.
+We also have a Brass Club where adults of any age can learn to play a Brass instrument with a view to eventually becoming members of the main band.

-- Bandmaster Frank Bedford
+- Bandmaster Graham Paul

 Meet the people